Student-led discussion strategies are a great way to boost collaboration in your classroom!

 Sometimes the best discussion strategies are the easiest.
 A small group of students meeting with their teacher for an informal chat about a topic or lesson is one of the simplest, yet most effective methods of encouraging students to engage in thoughtful discussion.

-Your students will be sharing their thoughts, challenging their speaking and listening skills, and hearing others’ ideas without even realizing they’re doing it!
+Your students will be sharing their thoughts, challenging their speaking and listening skills, and hearing others’ ideas without even realising they’re doing it!

 #8 What’s It For?